 Approaching the end of my formal teaching career, and reflecting on what I’ve learned as a teacher, I produced this Time Warp Pecha Kucha that can be viewed on YouTube.
 The Pecha Kucha was created for the 2011 Virtual Teach Meet, in Sydney.

-Now retired and living in Singapore I continue to explore the region and to write.
-I also convene the ANZA Writers’ group.
+Now retired and living in Sydney, Australia, I continue to explore the region and write.

-I’ve now completed my book Seen and Unseen: a century of stories from Asia and the Pacific comprising 29 stories about Australia’s relationship with the region.
+My first book Seen and Unseen: a century of stories from Asia and the Pacific comprising 29 stories about Australia’s relationship with the region, was published in 2015

 After the serious smoke haze confronting Singapore in 2015, I became a member PMHaze.
 This has involved visiting Riau province at the invitation of Asian Pulp and Paper and a separate visit the community of Sungai Tohor on Pulau Tebing Tinggi as well as assisting with research and contributing to their newsletter.